Overview of Lifetime Probability of Default Models

 Risk Management Toolbox supports the modeling and validation of lifetime PD models through a family of classes supporting:

 Model fitting with the

 Prediction of lifetime PD (cumulative, marginal, and survival) with the

 Model discrimination metrics with the

 Plot observed default rates compared to predicted PDs on grouped data with the

 A typical modeling workflow for lifetime PD analysis includes:

 The lifetime PD models require a panel data input for fitting, prediction, and validation.
 The response variable must be a binary (

 1) variable, with

-fitLifetimePDModel function to fit a lifetime PD model.
+customLifetimePDModelto use a function handle to define a custom PD model.